aws-samples/amazon-comprehend-custom-entity/README.md

 <br /><br />
 Second Notebook shows you how to train a Word2Vec model using the twitter dataset.
 <br /><br />
-Third Notebook leverages the keywords generated from the second notebook to create a negative custom classifier.
+Third Notebook leverages the keywords generated from the second notebook to create a custom sentiment classifier.